HiteshSarode/Data-cleaning-in-SQL/README.md

-# HOUSING DATACLEANING
+# HOUSING DATACLEANING IN SQL
 ## About
-This project aims to clean the Housing data using SQL.
+This project aims to clean the Housing data using **SQL**.

 ## Approch Used
 1.Standardize Date Format